-Jill M. Scheidt joined the firm of Masano Bradley in 2013.
-She received her Bachelor of Science Degree in Psychology from the Pennsylvania State University in 1989.
+Ms. Scheidt received her Bachelor of Science Degree in Psychology from the Pennsylvania State University in 1989.
+While a student at Penn State, Ms. Scheidt played the clarinet in the marching and concert Blue Bands.
 She received her Juris Doctorate from the Villanova University School of Law in 1992.

-Ms. Scheidt has been a member of the Pennsylvania Bar since 1992 and a member of the United States District Court for the Eastern and Middle Districts since 1993.
-Since 1992, she has practiced extensively in the areas of civil litigation, criminal defense and family law.
-Having litigated a variety of cases to verdict, including premises liability, medical malpractice, motor vehicle negligence, assault, DUI and three murder cases, including one capital case, she has a diverse litigation breadth of knowledge.
+Ms. Scheidt has been a member of the Pennsylvania Bar since 1992 and has been admitted to the United States District Court for the Eastern and Middle Districts since 1993 and the United States Supreme Court since 2009.
+Since 1992, Ms. Scheidt has practiced in Berks County with current concentrations in family law including custody, support and divorce.
+Over the past 26 years, Ms. Scheidt has litigated a variety of cases to verdict, including premises liability, medical malpractice, motor vehicle negligence, assault, DUI and three murder cases, including one capital case.
 She has also taught courses in the paralegal program at the Pennsylvania State University in legal research, legal writing, civil procedure, criminal law and torts.
 She taught Introduction to Business as an adjunct instructor at Reading Area Community College.

-Ms. Scheidt served on the Board of Directors of the Reading Musical Foundation, Berks County’s premier music funding non-profit agency, 1998 through 2010.
-She has held positions of Secretary, Vice Chair and Chair of the Outreach Committee and was Chair of the Board of the Foundation from 2006 to 2009.
-She was appointed to the Board of the Wyomissing Area Education Foundation in 2012.
-Ms. Scheidt is also solicitor for the Ringgold Band and played clarinet with the band for a few years in the 1990’s.
+Ms. Scheidt has served on the Board of Directors of the Reading Musical Foundation, Berks County’s premier music funding non-profit agency, from 1998-2-11, and was Chair of the Board of the Foundation from 2006 to 2009.
+She served on the Board of the Wyomissing Area Education Foundation from 2011-2014.
+Ms. Scheidt is also solicitor for the Ringgold Band and played with the band for a few years in the 1990’s.

 Ms. Scheidt became involved in the Berks County Bar Association, after admission, by joining the Young Lawyers Section and has remained active ever since.
-She was President of the Board of Directors in 2011.
-She currently chairs the Unauthorized Practice of Law (UPL) Committee and the Admissions and Membership Committee.
-She is a former editor of the Berks County Law Journal, and former Chair of the following committees: Outreach, Criminal Law and Governmental Affairs.
+She was President of the Association in 2011.
+She currently co-chairs the Bench-Bar Committee.
+She formerly chaired the Unauthorized Practice of Law (UPL) Committee, and the Family Law Section, Outreach, Criminal Law and Governmental Affairs Committees.
+She is a former editor of the Berks County Law Journal.

-Recognizing that the Hispanic Community is especially vulnerable to fraud perpetrated by notaries public, she represented the Berks County Bar Association and the Daniel Torres Hispanic Center of Reading in a civil suit in 2005.
-The suit was against a notary who represented litigants in the Hispanic community.
-For her efforts, she was recognized in 2006 by then PBA President Kenneth J. Horoho, Jr. with the PBA President’s Everyday Leader Award.
+Recognizing that the Hispanic Community is especially vulnerable to fraud perpetrated by notaries public, Ms. Scheidt represented the Berks County Bar Association and the Daniel Torres Hispanic Center of Reading in a civil suit in 2005.
+The suit was against a non-lawyer notary who represented litigants in the Hispanic community.
+Ms. Scheidt was recognized in 2006 by then PBA President Kenneth J. Horoho, Jr. with the PBA President’s Everyday Leader Award for her efforts.